Financial Aid 101

 When is tuition due?

-Typically, fall tuition is due at the end of August; and winter tuition is due at the beginning of January.
+Typically, fall tuition is due at the end of August; and winter tuition is due at the end of January.
 For exact billing due dates, visit the U-M Student Financial Services website.

 What forms of payment are acceptable?